 UDC was nothing but professional.
 I highly recommend going with them if you decide to do any diving or dive training!
 Another great dive shop is Alton’s Dive Center.

-In 2018 the price is more like $250 for a 3-day open water course.
+For 2021, I am not sure about the exact price for a 3-day open watercourse.
 I suggest you shop around the dive shops when you get there; don’t book ahead, as you will probably get a better deal in person.
+You can contact UDC here to get prices.

 Moreover, some centers have better equipment, an instructor you’ll vibe with, a more party setting versus laidback.
 It just depends on what you want; ask to meet instructors, see the tanks, accommodation, etc.